wamp-proto/wamp-proto/spec/README.md

 	[4, 25349185, {}, "wamp.error.procedure_already_exists"]

-When a *Callee* is no longer willing to provide an implementation of the registered procedure, it send an `UNREGISTER` message to the *Dealer*:
+When a *Callee* is no longer willing to provide an implementation of the registered procedure, it sends an `UNREGISTER` message to the *Dealer*:

     [UNREGISTER, Request|id, REGISTERED.Registration|id]

+where

  * `Request` is a random, ephemeral ID chosen by the *Callee* and used to correlate the *Dealer's* response with the request.
  * `REGISTERED.Registration` is the ID for the registration to revoke, originally handed out by the *Dealer* to the *Callee*.